Top Museums to visit in Bucharest

-Another museum in our top is located in the former Royal Palace of the Romanian Royal Family, this museum is perfect for those who love art, be it Romanian or European.
+Another museum in our top is located in the former Royal Palace of the Romanian Royal Family.
+This museum is perfect for those who love art, be it Romanian or European.
 The museum is divided into two sepparate bodies.
-In the left wing you will find European Art, with paintings from famous artists like Rubens, El Greco, Rembrandt or Rodin, while in the right wing you can discover Romanian art starting from the 16th century Byzantine church tradition to 19th century French influenced art and 20th century modernism.
+In the left wing you will find European Art, with paintings from famous artists like Rubens, El Greco, Rembrandt or Rodin.
+In the right wing you can discover Romanian art starting from the 16th century Byzantine church tradition to 19th century French influenced art and 20th century modernism.
 You can find this museum on the route of the BTrip Bucharest Free Walking Tour.

 Check out their schedule here: http://www.mnar.arts.ro/en/visit